Illinois Schools Struggle To Fill Teaching Vacancies; One District Hires International Teachers To Meet The Needs

 “I’m worried though.
 And as I look at my own staff and see a population that is getting near retirement,” he said.
 “It’s a challenge.”

-If his current opening is still vacant by the start of the school year, Wrobleski said some teachers on staff will have to teach five classes instead of six.
-That creates another challenge: teachers doing more with less.MORE NEWS: Chicago Lights Urban Farm Kicks Off Summer Farmstand Program
+If his current opening is still vacant by the start of the school year, Wrobleski said some teachers on staff will have to teach six classes instead of five.
+That creates another challenge: teachers doing more with less.MORE NEWS: Intoxicated Driver Involved In Skokie Crash Taken Into Custody

 The-CNN-Wire™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.